Award Winning Denver Schools

 Westerly Creek Elementary School (K-5) and William R. Roberts ECE-8 are both Denver Public Schools.

 William R Roberts includes a middle school, offering classes from early childhood development to eighth grade.
-And it’s energy-efficient campus is heated and cooled by geothermal renewable energy.
+And its energy-efficient campus is heated and cooled by geothermal renewable energy.

 The Swigert International campus includes two separate schools: Swigert International School serves ECE through fourth grade – adding fifth grade during the 2014-15 school year.
 Denver Discovery School also serves sixth grade, but will serve seventh and eighth grade by the 2016-17 year.
 The current Swigert campus is located at 3480 Syracuse St.

 McAuliffe International School is an International Baccalaureate (IB) middle school serving grades 6-8 in the Stapleton/Park Hill shared middle school boundary.
 McAuliffe offers a rigorous and holistic education via elective coursework in world languages, engineering and technology, physical education and the visual and performing arts in addition to the core content areas of math, language arts, social studies and science.
 In addition to academics, McAuliffe provides students the opportunity to participate in a full array of extracurricular activities and athletics where teams compete with other middle schools in the Denver Prep League.
-The school is located at the Smiley campus in Park Hill, with bus service to and from Stapleton.
+This Denver school is located at the Smiley campus in Park Hill, with bus service to and from Stapleton.

 Middle School Shared Boundary